 Served it LONGSILOG style or as a side dish with vegetable dishes.

-- 4 tablespoons white vinegar i used coconut vinegar
+- 5 tablespoons vinegar (i used coconut vinegar)

-- 5 tablespoons brown sugar add more if preferred
+- 6 tablespoons brown sugar (add more if preferred)

 - In a large mixing bowl, combine all the marinade ingredients.
 Stir until the sugar has completely dissolved.